-- Does the letter highlight the role Athena SWAN plays in relation to the overall university and department strategies and demonstrate the personal commitment of the Head of Department? - For applications for Silver awards, if the department already holds a Bronze award, have additional initiatives or actions been implemented since the award was made and is there recognition of the benefits of Athena SWAN work? - The panel felt that ideally the Head of Department letter should talk about a strategic vision, but none of them did! - First impressions matter.
+- Does the letter highlight the role Athena SWAN plays in relation to the overall university and department strategies and demonstrate the personal commitment of the Head of Department? - For applications for Silver awards, if the department already holds a Bronze award, have additional initiatives or actions been implemented since the award was made and is there recognition of the benefits of Athena SWAN work? - The panels felt that ideally the Head of Department letter should talk about a strategic vision (not just what has happened), but essentially none of them did! - First impressions matter.
 Get this right and you will make a strong impression!